nirupamaprv/Practical_Stats/README.md

 - Files in .pynb format are in Python 3, coded using either Udacity's in-course workspace or Anaconda Navigator.
 These files also include *Markdown* cells.

 ## .ipynb File Overview
-- "Central Limit Theorem.ipynb" and "Central Limit Theorem - Part II.ipynb" explain concept of **Central Limit Theorem** via code
+- "Central Limit Theorem.ipynb", "Central Limit Theorem - Part II.ipynb" and "Central Limit Theorem - Part III.ipynb" explain concept of **Central Limit Theorem** via code
 - "Law of Large Numbers.ipynb" reinforces topic of **Law of Large Numbers** using numPy and **matplotlib** packages
 - "conditional_probability_bayes_rule.ipynb" is evaluation of Cancer dataset.
 We compute **Conditional probabilities** of having cancer or not and False Positives
 - "simpsons_paradox.ipynb" - Here, we work with Admissions Dataset to calculate proportions of majors, majors for each gender as well as acceptance rates by gender and by major.